Graphics-Projects/AERMOS-Graphics-Engine/README.md

   Basic collision detection and physics simulation with custom colliders and rigidbodies.

 - 📐 **Math & Utility Libraries**
-  Custom math library (or GLM-based) with logging, timing, and utility helpers.
+  Custom math library with logging, timing, and utility helpers.

 ---